 “Color is my daylong obsession, joy, and torment.”

-During the First World War, he became close to George Clemanceau, the French PM .
-To commemorate the many Frenchmen who died in World War I, he painted a series of weeping willows out of respect for the many Frenchmen who died in the conflict.
+During the First World War, he became close to Georges Clemenceau, the French Prime Minister at the time.
+At the end of World War I, he painted a series of weeping willows out of respect for the many Frenchmen who died in the conflict.

-- Monet or the Triumph of Impressionism at Amazon.com
+Monet or the Triumph of Impressionism at Amazon